MajorLeagueBaseball/network-dependency-graph-panel/README.md

-## Novatec Service Dependency Graph Panel
+## Network Dependency Graph Panel

+This is forked from [Novatek Consulting](https://github.com/NovatecConsulting/novatec-service-dependency-graph-panel) and contains changes to work with network related metrics as opposed to service related metrics.
+Most of these changes are string renames.

+The original README at the time of the fork follows:

 ![Service Dependency Graph In Action](https://novatecconsulting.github.io/novatec-service-dependency-graph-panel/images/service-dependency-graph-panel.gif)